hummingbot/hummingbot-site/docs/scripts/smart-components.md

 - `check_budget`: Checks the budget for opening a position.
 - `adjust_order_candidate`: Adjusts the order candidate.

-In summary, `PositionExecutor` is a complex class for managing trading positions in the Hummingbot library.
-It has many features for controlling and monitoring trades, making it a key part of automated trading strategies.
+Overall, `PositionExecutor` is a sophisticated class for managing trading positions in the Hummingbot library.
+It offers a wide range of features to control and monitor trades, making it a key component of automated trading strategies.